morph-l2/morph-doc/README.md

 # Morphism Documentation Center

-Morphism is the first Optimistic ZK-Rollup Solution for Ethereum.
+Morphism is the first Optimistic zkEVM scaling Solution for Ethereum.

 Please note that this repository is undergoing rapid development.

 ------

-This is the source for the [Morphism Documentation]().
+This is the source for the [Morphism Documentation](docs.morphism.xyz).

 # Usage
 ## Serve Locally